 If you’d like to increase your quality of life and revitalize your health… naturally, we have a valuable offer for you!

 We provide a FREE consultation for you to determine what is going on and if we can help before you make any financial commitment to treatment.
 There is NO OBLIGATION!

 on our site or by calling our office.

 Click below to complete the simple and easy to fill new patient forms.

 Save 10-15 minutes at your appointment by completing the new patient forms in advance.

-Dr. Tarnick, your go-to Chiropractor in Scottsdale, accepts auto accident, workers compensation, personal injury, and most health insurance plans, including United Healthcare and Medicare.
+Dr. Tarnick, your go-to Chiropractor in Cave Creek, accepts auto accident, workers compensation, personal injury, and most health insurance plans, including United Healthcare and Medicare.
 Since there are so many plans and coverage varies widely, please call us to find out if your plan covers care in our office.